Bird Control – Blueberries Versus Starlings

-Our clients, Greftenhoeve and Blauwe Bes Drenthe cultivate different kinds of blueberries in their orchards and have had an ongoing battle with starlings for years.
-The goal of this project was to protect the ripening blueberries from starlings, crows and common wood pigeons.
+The RoBird® bird drone saves crops!
+Our clients, Greftenhoeve and Blauwe Bes Drenthe can confirm.
+These two farms cultivate different kinds of blueberries and had an ongoing battle with starlings for many years.
+The farmers trialed RoBird® to verify its effectiveness.
+The goal of the project was to protect the ripening blueberries from starlings, crows, and common wood pigeons.
+With little effort, RoBird® removed most birds, leaving an overall increase in yields.
+Thus, proving the effectiveness of this solution in one of the most attractive settings for birds.

 STRATEGY AND RESULTS:

-Because both Greftenhoeve and Blauwe Bes Drenthe cultivate different kinds of blueberries, they do not ripen at the same rate.
-Harvesting all fruit can take up to eight weeks and therefore controlling the bird population in the area requires long term solutions.
+Because both Greftenhoeve and Blauwe Bes Drenthe cultivate different kinds of blueberries, they ripedn at different rates.
+Harvesting fruit can take eight weeks, so controlling the bird population requires long-term solutions.
 We decided to focus on the starlings because they cause most of the damage and their behavior is predictable.

-Traditionally, scout starlings are spotted near the orchard weeks before harvesting.
-To make a lasting impression, we started flying our peregrine falcon RoBird® four weeks prior to the first harvest.
-We immediately noticed a decrease in scouts.
+Traditionally, farmers spot scout starlings near the agricultural fields weeks before harvest time.
+To make a lasting impression, we flew four weeks prior to the first harvest.
+There was an immediate noticeable decrease in scouts.

 It absolutely pays off to start flying the RoBird® before large flocks arrive, weeks before harvesting starts.
-Scouts communicate the danger of a predator to the flock and they stay away from the orchards to avoid the impending doom of an imminent attack by a predator.
-The presence of the RoBird® had little to no effect on the common wood pigeon.
-Because the damage they cause is minimal compared to the damage caused by starlings, we decided not to change our strategy.
-However, we will start trials to see how common wood pigeons respond to our eagle RoBird®, and to different combinations of technologies.
+Scouts communicate the danger of a predator to the flock and they stay away to avoid an imminent attack.
+The common wood pigeon was more challenging to remove.
+Because the damage they cause is minimal compared to that of starlings, we did not change our strategy.
+However, the team intends to begin trials to see how they respond to the eagle RoBird®.
+Additionally, other combinations of technologies will be used to see if results will improve.